Biomedicine MSc - 2020 Entry

 The MSc lectures and workshops are aligned with the Division of Biomedical and Life Sciences core research themes and showcase the wide diversity of biomedical research; we use them to explore its application to human health and disease.

 As well as obtaining practical experience of cutting-edge techniques during your research project, you will improve your autonomous problem-solving and decision-making skills.
-Throughout the degree, you will be applying the principles of biomedical ethics, and learning techniques that will enable you to experiment during scientific problem-solving exercises.
-Our academic staff will also encourage, support and guide you to ensure that you graduate with increased competence and confidence.
+Throughout the Masters, you will apply the principles of biomedical ethics and learning techniques to scientific problem-solving exercises.
+Our academic staff will encourage, support and guide you to ensure that you graduate with increased competence and confidence.

 You will study a range of modules as part of your course, some examples of which are listed below.